 It isn’t such a big deal, as it is easily dealt with.
 Smudges are a different matter.
 Dust may not even be noticeable on the images you capture, whereas oily fingerprints can strip an image of its sharp focus.
 It’s like that unwanted Instagram filter that you can’t change.

 First things first.
-Do not clean your lens if it doesn’t need it.
+Do not clean your camera lenses if they don’t need it.
 Your camera gear has special coatings and chemicals used in the production and maintenance of said piece.
 Lenses and sensors are at the top of the list.

 Repeat!
 Stick to dedicated lens-cleaning solutions, alcohol, or deionized water.